tenstorrent/whisper/README.md

 + `LZ4_COMPRESS=1` to enable loading LZ4 files.
 + `REMOTE_FRAME_BUFFER=1` to enable graphics frame buffer.

-By default, PCI, TRACE_RADER, and MEM_CALLBACKS are set to 1.
+By default, PCI, TRACE_READER, and MEM_CALLBACKS are set to 1.

 <a name="Preparing"/>